 On the Mediterranean coast, 40 km north of Tel Aviv was a small, sleepy Phoenician town founded about the 3rd C BCE with a modest port called Strato’s Tower.
-All that changed when Herod chose the site for the development of a large, protected harbor.
+All that changed when King Herod chose the site for the development of a large, protected harbor that could be used year round.
 This boosted trade and commerce (and made a lot of money for Herod) and enabled closer ties with the centers of the Roman empire.
 Caesarea was a well-planned urban center, a walled city with streets laid out in a grid, warehouses, a Roman temple, a large theater (the first one in Israel according to Netzer), a stadium/hippodrome, public baths and according to Josephus several palaces.
-There was plenty of water for the city brought by an aqueduct.
+There was plenty of water for the city brought by an aqueduct and later in the time of the Emperor Hadrian by a second aqueduct built by the Tenth Roman Legion.
 To date, only a small percentage of the city has been excavated.

 Some scholars regarded the pool as a fishpond and the entire structure a piscine, or fish market of sorts based on a network of open channels, intermediate pools and sluices linking the pool with the sea but according to Netzer this was at a later stage, 600 years after Herod when the pool was put to secondary use.
 Many fallen drums, pedestals and capitals were found at the bottom of the pool presumably from rows of columns that framed a peristyle courtyard.
-The pool is bordered on the east by the triclinium (formal dining room) and on the west by additional rooms closer to the sea (see layouts of the palace).
+The pool is bordered on the east by the triclinium (formal dining room) and on the west by additional rooms closer to the sea.
 The floors of the triclinium and smaller rooms on each side had elaborate, geometric mosaic floors.
-Caesarea was battered by a strong storm in December 2010 (see Haaretz article) and 1000 year old artifacts were swept into the sea and lost forever (on my recent visit to the park I saw Park Authority staff working to cleanup the damage to the palace).

 Additional excavations in 1976 followed the development of the east wing during the Roman period.
 Beside the triclinium was added a small caldarium, whose hypocaust and furnace were well preserved.
 One of the tiles of the furnace has the stamp of the Legion X Fretensis.
 Excavators found two inscribed marble columns with six dedicatory inscriptions that reveal important new information about officials of Caesarea from the 2nd-4th C CE.

 Besides the architecture there is also the human drama.
 Josephus describes many incidents in peoples lives that happened in Herod’s palace.
 Agrippa I died in the palace after opening the Games and blaspheming in the stadium (Acts 12:20-23).
 A hall in the Upper Palace was the destination of the apostle Paul for a hearing before Antoninus Felix (Acts 23:35.).
 Later, Herod Agrippa II and his sister Berenike visited a new governor, Porcius Festus, and heard Paul’s self-defense there (Acts 25:23).
 Josephus relates a demonstration outside of the palace demanding the removal of Roman standards with the images of humans and animals from Jerusalem.
 Pilate had the Jews held in the stadium and threatened to kill them but backed down.
-In fact, the only archaeological evidence that Pilate existed is a dedicatory inscription with the name Pilatus that was found here (there is a copy at the site, the original is on display at the Israel Museum).
+Found in secondary usage at the theater was a dedicatory inscription inscribed with the name Pilatus (there is a copy in the peristyle courtyard of the palace, the original is on display at the Israel Museum).